 SSL Certificates are small data files that digitally bind a cryptographic key to an organization’s details.
 When installed on a web server, it activates the padlock and the https protocol and allows secure connections from a web server to a browser.
 Typically, SSL is used to secure credit card transactions, data transfer and logins, and more recently is becoming the norm when securing browsing of social media sites.

-A domain name, server name or hostname.
+- A domain name, server name or hostname.

-An organizational identity (i.e. company name) and location.
+- An organizational identity (i.e. company name) and location.

 The Root Certificate must be present on the end user's machine in order for the Certificate to be trusted.
 If it is not trusted the browser will present untrusted error messages to the end user.
-In the case of e-commerce, such error messages result in immediate lack of confidence in the website and organizations risk losing confidence and business from the majority of consumers.
+In the case of e-commerce, such error messages result in immediate lack of confidence in the website and organizations risk losing confidence and business from consumers.

 Companies like GlobalSign are known as trusted Certificate Authorities.
 This is because browser and operating system vendors such as Microsoft, Mozilla, Opera, Blackberry, Java, etc., trust that GlobalSign is a legitimate Certificate Authority and that it can be relied on to issue trustworthy SSL Certificates.
 The more applications, devices and browsers the Certificate Authority embeds its Root into, the better "recognition" the SSL Certificate can provide.

 GlobalSign was founded in 1996 in Europe and remains one of the longest running Certificate Authorities in the region.